ubports/docs.ubports.com/sdk/apps/qml/QtQml/The QML Type System.rst

     }

 See `JavaScript Expressions in QML
-Documents </sdk/apps/qml/QtQml/qtqml-javascript-expressions/>`__ for
+Documents </sdk/apps/qml/QtQml/qtqml-javascript-expressions/>`_  for
 more details.

 .. rubric:: QML Object Types
    :name: qml-object-types

 A QML object type is a type from which a QML object can be instantiated.
-QML object types are derived from
-`QtObject </sdk/apps/qml/QtQml/QtObject/>`__, and are provided by QML modules.
+QML object types are derived from :ref:`QtObject <sdk_qtqml_qtobject>`, and are provided by QML modules.
 Applications can import these modules to use the object types they provide.
 The ``QtQuick`` module provides the most common object types needed to create user interfaces in QML.

 Finally, every QML document implicitly defines a QML object type, which can be re-used in other QML documents.
-See the documentation about `object types in the QML type system </sdk/apps/qml/QtQml/qtqml-typesystem-objecttypes/>`__ for in-depth information about object types.
+See the documentation about `object types in the QML type system </sdk/apps/qml/QtQml/qtqml-typesystem-objecttypes/>`_  for in-depth information about object types.